campworkcoeman/campworkcoeman.org/get-involved/staff.md

 published: true
 layout: generic
 title: Summer Employment Opportunities
 description: Opportunities to serve Scouting as a member of the Summer Camp staff at Camp Workcoeman are available to outstanding applicants.
-Competition for employment is rigorous; the jobs demanding; the experience exhilarating.
+Competition for employment is rigorous; the jobs demanding; and the experience exhilarating.
 keywords: staff, counselor In training, CIT
 ---

 ## Camp Staff

-Opportunities to serve Scouting as a member of the Connecticut Rivers Council Summer Camp staff at Camp Workcoeman are available to outstanding applicants who are members of the Boy Scouts of America.
+Opportunities to serve Scouting as a member of the Connecticut Rivers Council Summer Camp staff at Camp Workcoeman are available to outstanding applicants who are members of Scouting America.
 Competition for employment is rigorous; the jobs demanding; the experience exhilarating.

 The camp is dedicated to supporting each unit's outdoor and advancement program